AtilaDev-team/useCalendar/README.md

 > Updated to Expo SDK46

+## Blog post

+To learn more about using this hook and see it in action, [**read the post**](https://medium.com/@FavreLeandro/how-to-use-usecalendar-hook-for-expo-and-react-native-a1d2bcc3aa1c)!

+## What is it for

-### This is an easy hook to use expo-calendar.
+This is an easy hook to use expo-calendar.
 It allows you:

 - Get access permission to calendar
 - Open settings to give access permission to calendar